surajghodake5/DemoContainer/README.md

 # DemoContainer
-This is the demo for deplyoing software on aws
+This is the demo for deploying software on aws